Relative impacts of different grade-scales on student success in introductory physics: Methods

 When calculating a GPA, most colleges use a 4.0 scale which equates each integer (4, 3, 2, 1, 0) to a corresponding letter grade (A, B, C, D, F).
 The designers of the Collaborative Learning Through Active Sense-making in Physics (CLASP) \cite{Potter2014Sixteen} curriculum wanted a grading system that was both transparent and non-competitive, and so they directly linked every single graded item (be it an exam question, or the exam itself) to a slightly modified version of this 4-point scale so that students could understand how their performance on a given question related to the expectations of the course instructors.
 The resulting CLASP4 grade scale, shown in Table \ref{tab1}, is therefore a version of the 4.0 scale.
 CLASP4 is a continuous grade scale from 0 to 4.5 with each letter grade region, except for the F region, centered on the appropriate integer.
-Generally, a grade of 4.5 (the highest A+) was earned when the description/calculation correctly and completely applied an appropriate physical model to the situation described in the exam.
-Descriptions/calculations that were not correct or were not complete were assigned lower grades with each grade depending on the instructor's judgment of the quality of the answer.
-An answer judged to be excellent but not perfect was given a score in the A$-$ to A$+$ range between 3.5 and 4.5, an answer in the B$-$ to B$+$ range was assigned between 2.5 and 3.5, in the C$-$ to C$+$ range between 1.5 to 2.5, etc. Under this grade scale a zero was almost universally reserved for students who did not answer the question at all, the top of the F range of grades was 0.5, and grades between 0 and 0.5 were used for students who gave an answer but whose answer showed almost no familiarity with or understanding of the subject.
-Multi-part exam problems often had a grade for each part (sub-exam level grades) and these were averaged, with the weight per part determined by the instructor, to determine the exam grade.
+Generally, a grade of 4.5 (the highest A+) was earned by a student when their description/calculation correctly and completely applied an appropriate physical model to the situation described in the exam.
+Student exam descriptions/calculations that were not correct or were not complete were assigned lower grades with each grade depending on the instructor's judgment of the quality of the answer.
+The graders used a scoring method called ``Grading by Response Category'' (GRC) \cite{Paul2013Grading} in which a grader would categorize student responses by their most significant error, and then give the same score and written feedback to all students who made that error.
+This type of scoring cannot be considered a rubric because the categories are made after looking at student responses, but are otherwise similar to holistic rubrics \cite{Brookhart2004} in that scoring is subjective (requires judgement as the answer isn't simply correct or incorrect) and that a single score and feedback is given for each exam problem.
+An answer judged to be excellent but not perfect was given a score in the A$-$ to A$+$ range between 3.5 and 4.5, an answer judged to be good was given a score in the B$-$ to B$+$ range between 2.5 and 3.5, an answer judged to be satisfactory was given a score in the C$-$ to C$+$ range between 1.5 to 2.5, an answer judged to be unsatisfactory was given a score in the D$-$ to D$+$ range between 0.5 to 1.5 Under this grade scale a zero was almost universally reserved for students who did not answer the question at all, the top of the F range of grades was 0.5, and grades between 0 and 0.5 were used for students who gave an answer but whose answer showed almost no familiarity with or understanding of the subject.
+Multi-part exam problems often had a grade for each part (exam-item level grades) and these were averaged, with the weight per part determined by the instructor, to determine the exam grade.
 These exam grades were then averaged, with weight per exam determined by the instructor, to give the course grade on the same 4-point scale.
-From 1995 until 2005 essentially all CLASP instructors used this same basic grading method for quizzes, exams, and the class grades\footnote{Homework was generally not graded and there are no homework grades in these databases.}.
+From 1995 until 2005 essentially all CLASP instructors used this same basic grading method for quizzes, exams, and the class grades\footnote{Homework was generally not graded and there are no homework grades in these databases but see Section \ref{sec:NonExamGrades} for a discussion of the effects of various non-exam grades.}